Rust Number Conversion - Don't Follow the Book...

-I’m pretty new to Rust.
-I’ve done a year of adventofcode, a medium-sized API server project, and not a lot more.
-Refactoring some code in my project recently, I got rid of some of my explicit string conversions and let the type inference system and From/Into do their jobs.
-Now that I’m more comfortable with seeing code like that I think it’s actually simpler - I can trust what it’s doing.
-Before I had intuition about how the inference system worked I didn’t trust it.
+I’m at an intermediate level with the Rust programming language.
+I’ve done a year of adventofcode, a medium-sized API server project, and little more.
+While refactoring some code in my project recently I got rid of some of my explicit string conversions and let the type inference system and From/Into do their jobs.
+Now that I’m more comfortable with reading code using From/Into patterns I think it’s actually simpler - I can easily understand and trust what the type inference system does in those instances.
+Before I had intuition about how the inference system worked, I didn’t trust it.
+I didn’t know what it was doing under the hood.

-Integer type conversion is not something that I feel that way about yet though, and I was refactoring a couple of those while I was at it.
+Integer type conversion is not something I have intuition and trust in yet though, and I was refactoring some instances of that too.
 Having gone through Rust by Example I am familiar with the section on casting, which recommends

-as, but it makes my hair stand up today as it did when I first read it.
+as makes my hair stand up - today as it did when I first read that section.

-Plenty of problems in C come from integer behavior that the programmer didn’t plan for - overflows, underflows, negatives into positives… I love C, but I came to Rust to get away from the problems caused by behavior like this.
-A lot of those integer bugs lead to reading or writing memory out-of-bounds, especially via array indexing or similar actions.
+Plenty of problems in C come from integer behavior that the programmer didn’t plan for - overflows, underflows, negatives into positives… I love C, but I came to Rust to get away from the problems caused by behavior like that.
+A lot of those integer bugs lead to reading or writing memory out-of-bounds, especially via array indexing or similar action.

-Memory problems are solved separately in Rust so I’m not worried about them much… But integer conversion can be a problem at software layers higher than those lowest-level memory accesses… Consider pre-allocating resources based on the result of a conversion, or looking up a value in a database as the result of that conversion.
-Calculating the wrong number due to a conversion bug can lead to users accessing data they should not, or denial-of-service bugs.
-It may be better that your program crashes than that it’s pwned, but it’s still not what you want.
+Memory problems are solved separately in Rust so I’m not worried about them much… But integer conversion can be a problem even at software layers higher than those lowest-level memory accesses… Consider pre-allocating resources based on the result of a conversion, or looking up a value in a database as the result of that conversion.
+Calculating the wrong number due to a conversion bug can lead to users accessing data they should not, or to denial-of-service bugs.
+It may be better that your program crashes than that it’s pwned, but to avoid both is an even better outcome.

 as is what gets my hackles up.
-When converting between types and the result cannot be represented properly,
+When converting between types, if the result cannot be represented properly,

 as will give you back a valid result without complaint.
 The result it provides is well-defined, which is great!
-But it’s valid and your program keeps going using it, even though it’s (for practical purposes) incorrect.
+Your program keeps going and using that result.
+However that result is (for practical purposes) incorrect.
+The programmer must be on their toes to check for that incorrect result, or to otherwise avoid using it where an insecure state can arise.

 Here’s what I mean - the first line here is